awslabs/quantum-computing-exploration-for-drug-discovery-on-aws/docs/en/index.md

 Quantum Computing Exploration for Drug Discovery on AWS (QCEDD) helps you study drug discovery problems using quantum computing (Amazon Braket), such as molecular docking and protein folding.
-Use [Amazon Braket][braket] to call quantum computing resources for experiments, and support user-customized algorithms to adapt to research findings in more scenarios.
+You can use [Amazon Braket][braket] to call quantum computing resources for experiments, and support user-customized algorithms to adapt to research findings in more scenarios.

 This solution includes the following features: